Mind-Interfaces/HACKATHON/README.md

 ![MusiCube Example](link_to_your_gif_or_screenshot.gif)

+## Demo

+Experience MusiCube in action!
+Watch our demo video [here](https://www.youtube.com/watch?v=NUnyDEqjWBg).
 ## Installation and Usage

 To enjoy the MusiCube experience and even contribute to its development, follow these steps:

+1. Clone the repository using `git clone https://github.com/Mind-Interfaces/HACKATHON.git` or download the project source code.

-1. Set up a virtual environment using `python -m venv env` and activate it with `env\Scripts\activate` (Windows) or `source env/bin/activate` (Linux/MacOS).
+Set up a virtual environment using `python -m venv env` and activate it with `env\Scripts\activate` (Windows) or `source env/bin/activate` (Linux/MacOS).

 2. Install the necessary packages from requirements.txt using `pip install -r requirements.txt`.

 3. Launch the project by running the script with `python AudioCraft-3D-POC.py`.

-Alternatively, for a hassle-free experience, you can directly download and run the executable file from [here].
+Alternatively, for a hassle-free experience, you can directly download and run the executable file from [here](LINK_TO_EXECUTABLE).

 ## Licensing

 MusiCube operates under the MIT License.
-For comprehensive licensing details, refer to the [LICENSE] file.
+For comprehensive licensing details, refer to the [LICENSE](LINK_TO_LICENSE) file.

 ## Acknowledgments